ycpcs/cs365-spring2015/lectures/lecture19.md

 ---
 layout: default
-title: "Lecture 19: Concurrency in Clojure and Erlang"
+title: "Lecture 19: Concurrency in Clojure"
 ---

 [Clojure](http://clojure.org) and [Erlang](http://www.erlang.org) are functional languages that have built-in support for concurrency.